 There are a number of ways to grab extra bids:

 If you travel with a friend or partner, provided you've both separate emails and have different payment cards, you double the number of possible bids.

 Start with a deliberately narrow area and add more

 Many cities are split up into a number of different areas.
 New York City, for example, has 18 different ‘zones’.
 If your bid’s rejected, you can rebid, provided you add an area.

-So start with a low bid in one area you would be happy staying in, then add another area and increase your bid.
+So start with a low bid in one area you would be happy staying in, add another area and up your bid.
 The more areas the city’s divided into, the further you can finesse each price increase.

 Look at the table below to see where this works best.

 If you're on a strict budget, an alternative to lowering the bid is to keep the bid the same (or even go slightly lower) and drop the star class you're looking at, to see if it's accepted.
 Priceline sometimes allows you to drop by half a star level, so this is a handy technique.

 See how well you did